Geladas are only found in the Ethiopian highlands, with the largest populations in the Simien Mountains. © Jonathan Rossouw

 Bale Mountains National Park / Addis Ababa

 Take in the sights and sounds of the park one last time before the late morning transfer to Robe.
-A charter flight will return you to Addis Ababa.
-Enjoy a farewell dinner celebration this evening.
+Fly back to Addis Ababa and enjoy a final dinner together this evening.
 Overnight at the Sheraton Hotel.

 Depart very early this morning on international flights out of Addis Ababa.